Rishivedula-09/rishi-vedula-mridangam-portfolio/rupakathalam-lesson1.md

 - correct landing at the end of each cycle is important

 This helped me understand how different tala structures create different rhythmic flows.

+## How the Pause Affects the Structure

+One important part of this korvai is the 2-matrai pause.

+Even though no syllable is played during the pause, it must still be counted as part of the total structure.

+This means the korvai is not only about sound, but also about silence.

+If the pause is not counted correctly, the final landing will not align with the tala cycle.

+This helped me understand that structure includes both action and controlled gaps.

 ---